March 28, 1996: In a dire message to Wall Street, Apple warns that it will report a $700 million after-tax loss for its most recent quarter.

 The $700 million loss more than tripled Apple’s previous low-water mark, which occurred during the third quarter of 1993.
 (At that time, the company recorded a $188 million deficit.)
 In addition to unsold products, Cupertino faced two other key challenges: clone Macs and the company’s decision to slash its prices to remain competitive.

 As I’ve noted before, the clone Macs — while making perfect sense on paper — turned out to be a disaster for Apple.
 Third-party manufacturers only paid Apple $50 as a licensing fee for each machine produced.
 This might have been good for Apple if clone Mac sales exploded overnight.
-However, the end result of clone Macs was not more Macs, but cheaper Macs.
+However, the end result of the clones was not more Macs, but cheaper Macs.

 The decision to slash Mac prices also proved dangerous, since Apple sustained much higher costs than most computer manufacturers due to its development of both hardware and software.
 As one final boot in the teeth, Apple underestimated the popularity of some of its new products.
 As a result, Cupertino simply could not deliver them in the quantities demanded.